david-macmahon/PoolQueues.jl/README.md

     # Acquire an available item from the PoolQueue's pool
     item = acquire!(poolqueue)

-    # Preprare item for production
+    # Prepare item for production
     # (application specific code goes here)

     # Produce the item to the PoolQueue's queue